Different soils have different textures and properties that should be considered when growing different things in them.

 A Note On Soil Types, & What Ultimately Impacts How Things Grow

-This is just a guide on clay soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, fertilizer added, top soil added, pesticides added, tilling practices and so on).
+This is just a guide on clay soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, the impact of adding fertilizers and pesticides, bringing in commercial topsoil, the impact of different tilling practices, and so on).

 These guides provide some basic information on figuring out what might grow well in different soils, conditions and locations: